 Final Thoughts on Grand Hotels

-Even if you’re not staying at Grand Hotel, which you absolutely must at least once in your lifetime, Afternoon Tea at Grand Hotel is a quintessential activity every visitor to the island should partake in.
+Even if you’re not staying at Grand Hotel, which you absolutely must at least once in your lifetime, Afternoon Tea at Grand Hotel is a quintessential activity every visitor to the island should enjoy.
 It’s something I look forward to each visit, and the attention to detail, variety, and delectable flavors of everything that comprises afternoon tea means it’s something I’ll be coming back from Connecticut to enjoy season after season!